Mobile Bike Repair Shop Brings Cyclists a Quick Fix During Pandemic Biking Boom

 With some bike shops closed, and many people worried about staying socially distant, one local bike repair shop brings the shop to you.

-“I think once people see that we take proper steps to ensure social distancing and that our environment is sort of unique in that it is just me, it’s just one workspace and there’s not any real cross contamination between us and other patrons,” Wilcox said.
+“I think once people see that we take proper steps to ensure social distancing and that our environment is sort of unique in that it is just me, it’s just one workspace and there’s not any real cross-contamination between us and other patrons,” Willcox said.

-Because of these issues, Wilcox recommends people get their bike checked regularly before something happens while out on a ride.
+Because of these issues, Willcox recommends people get their bike checked regularly before something happens while out on a ride.

-“Anything from just having a frustration of having to get back home and walk home to worst case scenario of taking a spill and letting gravity get you down,” Wilcox said.
+“Anything from just having a frustration of having to get back home and walk home to worst case scenario of taking a spill and letting gravity get you down,” Willcox said.

-With each bike repair, Wilcox feels like he’s giving his customers a gift.
+With each bike repair, Willcox feels like he’s giving his customers a gift.

 It’s also a physical escape from just sitting at home.